HarryTan06/NUS-MoneyApp/README.md

 1, Install Create-React-app package [Here](https://www.npmjs.com/package/create-react-app)

+2,All the .JS [ source code ](React/Fullstack/) listed in the design diagram

-2, Guide to create React Project and Run React in local host.  [guide](React/React.pdf)
+3, Guide to create React Project and Run React in local host.  [guide](React/React.pdf)

 #### Sample Output of calling API using React from browser